Reckless (1984 film): Plot

-Johnny wakes up alone, so he seeks Tracey out at her house, as she's meant to be alone for the weekend.
+Johnny wakes up alone, so he seeks Tracey out at her house, as she is meant to be alone for the weekend.
 He pushes his way in, and although she weakly resists at first, she caves in.
-They are woken up in her parents room by her younger brother Davey, who explains her family came back early.
+They are woken up in her parent's room by her younger brother Davey, who explains her family came back early.
 He helps sneak Johnny out.

 At the pep rally that night, Johnny asks to speak to her.
 She arrives very late to his look out.
 He reiterates how he needs to leave, unintentionally scaring her.
 For a few days she avoids him at school.
-He gets called in to the factory again, but this time to clear out his dad's locker.
+He gets called into the factory again, but this time to clear out his father's locker after his death.

-After the funeral, which Tracey attends from afar, Johnny tries to go through his dad's things.
+After the funeral, which Tracey attends from afar, Johnny tries to go through his father's things.
 Finding keepsakes of his mother who abandoned them, he sets fire to them and the whole place.

-Hopes dashed, future prospects dim and the omnipresent American Steel mill looming large in the background of this one-industry-town, Rourke comes to grips with his estranged mother and recently deceased father (Kenneth McMillan).
+Hopes dashed, future prospects dim and the omnipresent steel mill looming large in the background of this one-industry town, Johnny comes to grips with his estranged mother and recently deceased father.

 Johnny turns up to the careers fair, wanting to speak alone with Tracey.
-She is forced to decide between her stable longtime boyfriend Randy and Rourke.
+She is forced to decide between her stable longtime boyfriend Randy and Johnny.
 Johnny declares his love for her, and they drive off together on his motorcycle to Davey's cheers.